 Enjoy Your Favorite Foods

-You know what’s great about Invisalign ®?
+Do you know what’s great about Invisalign®?
 You can take your aligners out to enjoy all your favorite foods and drinks.
-You don’t have to skip popcorn, pizza, or crusty bread.
+Also, you don’t have to skip popcorn, pizza, or crusty bread.
 You can chew gum without having to worry that you’ll be spending the rest of your day cleaning it out of your braces.
 Just take out your aligners, eat, drink, and be merry.

-You can even take your aligners out for some special up-close time with your BF/GF.
-Gone are the days when you had to worry about getting your braces twisted up together.
+You can even take your aligners out for some special up-close time with your significant other.
+With Invisalign, you won’t ever have to worry about your braces becoming twister up together.
 You might keep them in because they’re comfortable, but if they’re in the way, you can take them out.

 But Keep Aligners in Most of the Time

-Sure, there are lots of times when you want to take your aligners out, but don’t overdo it.
+Sure, there are lots of times when you want to take your aligners out but don’t overdo it.
 You have to keep your aligners in for 20-22 hours a day to get optimal results.
+Wearing your aligners for the recommended time will help you complete your Invisalign treatment much faster.

 If You’re Sore, Take OTC Pain Relievers